-Trang Nguyen is working to end illegal wildlife trade in Vietnam and Internationally.
-At a young age, she witnessed the harvesting of bile from a live bear to be used in Traditional Asian Medicine.
-Since then, she decided to start the NGO WildAct focussed on monitoring the international wildlife trade.
-Trang now devotes her time to researching and monitoring the markets for illegal wildlife products.
-Her research has taken her across continents and contexts, from Asia to Africa, while exploring the demand for wildlife products.
-Besides research, Trang and her team also invest in educating and raising awareness on this subject among Vietnamese youth.
+Trang Nguyen is working to end illegal wildlife trade in Vietnam and internationally.
+At a young age, she witnessed the harvesting of bile from a live bear to be used in traditional Asian medicine.
+She felt horrified, but was also inspired to help animals like this bear.
+Trang devotes her time to researching and monitoring the markets for illegal wildlife products, taking her across continents and contexts.
+She also aims to tackle the problem at the source, by education and raising awareness in Vietnam.

 Background